 Lyndon B. Johnson National Historical Park tells the story of our 36th President in a unique and encompassing way.
 The story begins with Lyndon Johnson's ancestors, tracing the influences his family and his beloved Texas Hill Country had on the boy and the man.

-In Johnson City, the visitor can see how LBJ influenced his home town by bringing the resources of the U.S. Government to bear on improving the lives of his friends and neighbors.
+In Johnson City, the visitor can see how LBJ influenced his hometown by bringing the resources of the U.S. Government to improve the lives of his friends and neighbors.
 On the LBJ Ranch it is possible to experience the serenity and beauty from which the former president drew his strength and comfort.
 It is here that his final resting place is located.
 This entire "circle of life" gives the visitor a unique perspective into one of America's most noteworthy citizens by providing the most complete picture of an American president.

 The park was authorized on December 2, 1969 and was redesignated from a historic site to a national historical park on December 28, 1980.
 Present holdings are approximately 1,570 acres, 674 of which are federal.
-The Johnson family generously continues to add to this property; their most recent donation of acreage was in April, 1995.
+The Johnson family generously continues to add to this property; their most recent donation of acreage was in April of 1995.